PrefectHQ/prefect/docs/guides/automations.md

 In this guide, we will showcase the following common use cases:

-- Creating a simple notification automation in just a few UI clicks
+- Create a simple notification automation in just a few UI clicks
 - Build upon an event based automation
 - Combine into a multi-layered responsive deployment pattern